jayshihchou/Post-it-assets-for-Unity/README.md

 1. Why this project?
 	A: Sometimes it is really hard to find assets in a large project, that's why this project existed.
 2. Can I share my data to others?
-	A: No, all data only save in your machine.
+	A: No, currently all data are saved in local machine.

 ## License